Linden Honey represents a unique honey variety valued for its nutritional advantages, distinct taste and aroma.

-How to use Linden Honey as ingredient
+How to use it as ingredient

-Linden honey has become a popular ingredient across a number of products and industries, including its use in sweets and spreads, beer and other alcoholic beverages, soups or cookies.
+This honey has become a popular ingredient across a number of products and industries, including its use in sweets and spreads, beer and other alcoholic beverages, soups or cookies.

 As consumers show a growing interest in natural ingredients and remedies, the honey market has experienced a continuous growth building up from this ingredient’s well-known benefits.

 In fact, while the global market for honey was valued at about seven billion U.S. dollars in 2020, it is projected to reach over 11 billion U.S. dollars by 2027, according to figures published in Statista.